Clarion Alley in the Mission

 The murals of Balmy Alley

 The mural(s): Balmy Alley has one of the highest concentrations of street art in the city.
-Approximately 37 works by more than three-dozen artists line the narrow street, covering virtually every available space, including garage doors and fences.
+Approximately 33 murals line the narrow street, covering virtually every available space, including garage doors and fences.
 The murals here include tributes to Frida Kahlo, Georgia O’Keeffe and Salvadoran activist Archbishop Oscar Romero, as well as up-to-the-minute commentaries on local themes including the challenges of gentrification in the neighborhood.

 500 Years of Resistance

-The mural: The late Father Jack Isaacs, pastor of the St. Peter’s Church, commissioned this mural in 1992 to mark the 500th anniversary of the Spanish conquest of America.
-The work explores the experience of the indigenous peoples of the Americas, innocent “victims of empire, then and now.”
-In 2013, artist Isaias Mata returned to the city from El Salvador to restore the faded mural in honor of the "faith and resilience of the people and their descendants in the face of overwhelming violence.”
+The mural: The late Father Jack Isaacs, pastor of St. Peter’s Parish, conceived of and commissioned this mural from artist Isaias Mata in 1992.
+It was created to mark the 500th anniversary of the Spanish conquest of America with Christopher Columbus’s 1492 arrival.
+The work explores the experience of the indigenous peoples of the Americas who were victimized by empire building.
+In 2013, Mata returned to the city from El Salvador to restore the mural which had suffered from rain and sunlight and was cracked and peeling, according to El Tecolote.

-Where to find it: St. Peter's Church at the corner of 24th St. and Florida St.
+Where to find it: St. Peter’s Parish at the corner of 24th and Florida Streets.

 Advertising